munificent/craftinginterpreters/book/functions.md

 ^code visit-call

-First, it evaluates the expression for the callee.
+First, it evaluates the expression for the <span name="in-order">callee</span>.
 Typically, this expression is just an identifier that looks up the function by its name, but it could be any kind of expression.
-Then it evaluates each of the argument expressions <span name="in-order">in order</span> and stores the resulting values in a list.
+Then it evaluates each of the argument expressions in order and stores the resulting values in a list.

 <aside name="in-order">

 The "in order" bit is another one of those subtle semantic choices.
-Evaluating the callee and any of the argument expressions may have side effects, so the order that they are performed in may be user visible.
-Even so, some languages like Scheme and C don't officially pin down the order the arguments are evaluated.
+The callee and argument expressions may have side effects, so the order that they are evaluated may be user visible.
+Even so, some languages like Scheme and C don't specify an order.
 This gives compilers freedom to reorder them for efficiency, but means users may be unpleasantly surprised if arguments aren't evaluated in the order they expect.

 </aside>